 Looking after an ailing loved one is a major responsibility, but one many of us are happy to accept.
 However, no matter how well you plan for these changes in your life, there is always the risk of taking on too much.
 If this happens, your health will suffer, as will your capacity to provide proper care to your loved one.
 Failure to address this can lead to full-blown caregiver burnout and a complete inability to continue helping.

-Here are signs you may be experiencing caregiver fatigue and could use the sort of assistance that professional caregivers provide.
+Here are signs you may be experiencing caregiver fatigue and could use the sort of assistance professional caregivers provide.

 Physical and Mental Fatigue